 Undercut the Door Jambs

 One of the most egregious amateur mistakes you can make when installing laminate flooring is to wrap it around the door jambs, creating a small gap that you have to fill with caulk.
-Pros always cut the bottoms off the jambs and the door trim so they can slide the flooring underneath.
+Pros always cut the bottoms off the jambs and the door trim so you can slide the flooring underneath.

 Install Laminate Flooring Underlayment